Multi-Document Keyphrase Extraction: Dataset, Baselines and Review: Conclusion

 \section{Conclusion}

-We review the research conducted on multi-document \kpx, which is far understudied compared to its single-document counterpart.
-Only a few works have tackled the \mdkpx~task head-on, all without the existence of a suitable dataset.
-Meanwhile, the notion of \mdkpx~has been indirectly applied in multi-document summarization research, and can potentially assist in new trends within the summarization community, using recent advances in multi-text processing.
-We introduce the first \mdkpx~dataset as a benchmark, and evaluate different \kpx~algorithms on it, acting as baseline results for the task.
+We review the multi-document \kpx~task, which is far understudied compared to its single-document counterpart.
+While few works have tackled the \mdkpx~task head-on, without the existence of a suitable dataset, \mdkpx~has also been applied for document-set summarization and exploration.
+We introduce the first \mdkpx~dataset as a benchmark, and test various \kpx~baselines on it.
+Alongside recent progress in multi-text processing, we hope our dataset spurs the advancement of the \mdkpx~task.